Meniscus Tear: Gentle Non-Invasive Care Options

 Are There Difference Meniscal Tear Types?

 The menisci (medial and lateral meniscus) assist in mobility and provide shock absorbance as it separates and cushions the knee joint-degenerative changes and injuries lead to a damaged or torn meniscus.
-A torn or damaged meniscus can be excruciatingly painful.
+A torn or damaged meniscus can be excruciatingly uncomfortable.

 Meniscus tears are classified into six categories or types: